Why do pianos go out of tune?

 The primary reason for a piano to go out of tune quickly is the environment and humidity changes in the environment the piano is kept.
 See “Where should the piano be positioned?”

 Sometimes, loose pins can cause a piano to quickly sound dreadful, like two keys are being played at once.
 This usually happens in dry weather.
 However, some pianos with soundboard or bridge cracks can go out of tune very quickly.
 These will require more serious repair than can generally be performed in a home.
+You might consider a Dampp-Chaser Piano Life Saver System™ if humidity is not easily controlled in your piano’s environment.

 How long does it take?